Working at height in Rayleigh

 The Rayleigh building portfolio

-What we test on a typical Rayleigh engagement reflects the wider commercial geography of the town.
-On the ground we cover retail and town-centre commercial, healthcare and care-home estate, and council estate and schools alongside the wider council, schools, and high-street estate of the area.
-The defining inspection pattern across this mix is plant-deck guardrail under heavy maintenance traffic, mansafe lines covering routine plant access routes, and the documentation gaps that come with multi-tenant facilities management.
-Each finding is photographed, located on a roof plan, and assessed against the manufacturer’s repair specification — or, where the manufacturer is unknown or the system pre-dates current standards, against the relevant British Standard for the system type.
-The deliverable is a single written compliance pack that satisfies internal H&S review, external insurer scrutiny, and any incoming audit at the same time.
+What we test on a typical Rayleigh job follows the town’s commercial geography.
+On the ground that means the warehousing and light-industrial units at Rayleigh Weir and Rawreth, the High Street retail and town-centre commercial stock, the healthcare and care-home estate, and the council and schools estate of the area.
+The faults that recur across this mix are plant-deck guardrail working under heavy maintenance traffic, mansafe lines covering routine plant-access routes, and the documentation gaps that build up under multi-tenant facilities management.
+Every defect is photographed and tied to a point on the roof plan, then assessed against the manufacturer’s repair specification — and, where the maker is unknown or the system predates current standards, against the relevant British Standard for the system type.
+The work is delivered as a single written compliance pack covering internal H&S review, insurer scrutiny, and any incoming audit together.

 Areas of Rayleigh we regularly attend